airalab/robonomics-grant-program/proposals/ds.md

 > The section should include the following information (max. one A4 page long):

 1. What are the problems that the project is trying to solve?
+    We solve the problem of obtaining high-quality personalized video content for visitors of amusement parks in the open air using multiple video sources and quickly obtaining the finished result, this is the best moment after the users receives emotions.

-2. Why do you want Robonomics Network to be used for solving those problems?
+3. Why do you want Robonomics Network to be used for solving those problems?
-3. What are expected main result of the project?
+4. What are expected main result of the project?
-4. Do you plan to exploit the result in the future (academic, commercial)?
+5. Do you plan to exploit the result in the future (academic, commercial)?
-5. What is your personal motivation to implement this project?
+6. What is your personal motivation to implement this project?
-6. Are there any other projects similar to yours?
+7. Are there any other projects similar to yours?
-7. In what way is your project different from the existing ones?
+8. In what way is your project different from the existing ones?

 ## 3. Technical Details :pager: